SolaceServices/client-cli/releases/0.4.2/README.md

 - delete   - Deteles a service.
 - details  - Lists all service details for a service.
 - list     - Lists all services for a Solace Cloud Console Account.
+- log      - Shows logs like Event, Command, Debug, System and Rest.
 - queue    - Handles service queues.
 - set      - Sets a service as the default service context by service name or service ID.
 - types    - Displays available service types.